Iran plans to build more nuclear reactors in quake-prone area

 He added: “I would certainly be very uneasy about having a large inventory of radioactivity anywhere where there was going to be major seismic activity.”

-Iran says its nuclear program is for purely peaceful purposes, but Western powers suspect it is also intended to develop the capability to make nuclear bombs.
+Iran says its nuclear programme is for purely peaceful purposes, but Western powers suspect it is also intended to develop the capability to make nuclear bombs.

-Dozens of aftershocks were detected in the hours following the initial quake, and a 5.2-magnitude quake struck on Wednesday with an epicenter 105 kilometers (65 miles) from Bushehr, according to the U.S. Geological Survey
+Dozens of aftershocks were detected in the hours following the initial quake, and a 5.2-magnitude quake struck on Wednesday with an epicentre 105 kilometres (65 miles) from Bushehr, according to the U.S. Geological Survey

 About 92 villages were affected by Tuesday’s quake, said Mahmoud Mozaffar, a Red Crescent official, Iran’s ISNA news agency reported.
 About 120 people had injuries severe enough to be admitted to hospital, Iranian officials said.